 |Copyright © Nucleus Medical Media, Inc.|

-Hydronephrosis is caused by one of two problems in the urinary system:
+Hydronephrosis is caused by one of 2 problems in the urinary system:

 Factors that may increase your chance of hydronephrosis include:

 - Defect in the urinary system that is present at birth

 - Scarring of the ureters, the tubes that carry urine from the kidneys to the bladder